mopidy/mopidy-spotify/README.rst

 - Add ``spotify/allow_network`` config which can be used to force Mopidy-Spotify to stay offline.
 This is mostly useful for testing during development.

+- Add ``spotify/allow_playlists`` config which can be used to disable all access to playlists on the Spotify account.
+Useful where Mopidy is shared by multiple users.
+(Fixes: #25)

 **Lookup**